 Yes, unlike many of its counterpart printers the Pro is indeed a 24v machine.

 As with every Creality product, people expected great things from the Creality Ender 3 Pro 3D printer.
-The good news is that their confidence has not been misplaced.
-If you were to get one you will quickly realize that this is one exceptional machine.
-Yes, the Creality Ender 3 Pro is a highly affordable 3D printer.
+A couple of years ago I’d say “YES!”
+The Creality Ender 3 Pro is a highly affordable 3D printer but I’m starting to doubt it’ll keep it’s position at number 1 for long.

-However, if you intend to get this 3D printer as a means of making a living, then the Ender 3 Pro might not be what you need and want, due to speed, glass bed, and print quality-related restrictions.
+However, if you intend to get this 3D printer professionally then the Ender 3 Pro might not be what you need and want.
+It’s a tinkerer’s machine – and not reliable enough for industrial use.

-Still, this machine has ironed out all the flaws of the original Ender 3 3D printer and it is an extremely hackable machine and offers good print quality for its price.
-Throw in a magnetic bed, build volume of 220 x 220 x 250mm, as well as a power recovery mode and a 24V power supply and let the machine work its magic.
+Still, this machine has ironed out some of the flaws of the original Ender 3 3D printer and it is an extremely hackable machine and offers good print quality for its price.
+With a magnetic bed, a build volume of 220 x 220 x 250mm, a power recovery mode, and a 24V power supply it’s a decent place to start.

-However, once you get the hang of the machine, these minor issues can take a back seat as you put your Creality 3 Pro 3D printer through its paces to create some truly awesome builds.
-Why not get one today?
+Once you get the hang of the machine these issues can take a back seat as you put your Creality 3 Pro 3D printer through its paces to create some truly awesome builds.